isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-04-04-post-LSB Notice: LSB Examination (Cadastral Law, Land Lot and Strata Survey) to be held on 31 July 2023.md

 2\.
 I would like to bring your attention to the documents attached: <br>
 1) Instructions to Candidate (together with Annexes C and D)<br>
-2) List of sites not to be selected.
+2) List of sites not to be selected.<br>

 All candidates must familarise themselves with the requirements/format of the examination stated herein for compliance and submit to Mr Ng Chin Sing (email to:ng_chin_sing@sla.gov.sg) and copy Deputy Registar, Ms Mitsy Ng (email to: mitsy_ng@sla.gov.sg) between **25 April 2023 and 27 May 2023.**<br>

 **C. Important Details for Cadastral Law Examination**